 - the pay rate or range for the job has already be defined…so you don’t get to educate the people doing hiring about what acceptable rates are and what they’re missing out if they try to find someone for less

-- the inbox of whatever poor sap has drawn the short straw of having to sort through job inquiries from an internet job posting is full of unresearched, inappropriate crap…so you don’t get to automatically stand out by being the only candidate looking to fill the need
+- the inbox of whatever poor sap has drawn the short straw of having to sort through job inquiries from an internet job posting is full of unresearched, inappropriate crap…so you don’t get to automatically stand out by being the only candidate looking to fill the need.
+If you’re considering taking legal action against your employer, visit HKM.com to find out what you should do.

 It’s much better to appear in someone’s inbox to help them with something they need help with: